TarballCoLtd/iOS-Restrictions-Recovery/README.md

 ## Compilation/Execution

 This tool can either be run from the .jar executable of the latest release in the Releases tab, or can be compiled using javac.

-## Known issues

-There are many performance and consistency issues in the source code.
-None of these will affect your experience with the program in practice, however these are planned to be fixed in a future pre-release update nonetheless.

 ## Contacting me